 Weigh the pros and cons for yourself and make sure that any AI-generated content you use meets the highest standards of quality before you integrate it into your learning experiences.

-Using AI in L&D does not have to be intimidating; with careful consideration, you can leverage this technology.
+Using AI in learning and development does not have to be intimidating; with careful consideration, you can leverage this technology.

 Stay ahead of the curve by incorporating these trends into your L&D activities.